 Each seminar is limited to a maximum of 60 people.
 Registration will be taken on a first-come, first-served basis.
 Participant cost will be \$400 per pharmacist and \$300 per student.
 This amount includes the cost of self-study and live seminar materials, continuing pharmacy education credit, continental breakfast, lunch, and breaks.
 Lodging, travel, and dinner expenses will be the responsibility of the participant.
-Cancellations received in writing at least 7 days prior to each program (fax 304-293-2529 or e-mail mpkurilla@hsc.wvu.edu) will be charged a \$150 cancellation fee then refunded the remaining registration fee.
+Cancellations received in writing at least 7 days prior to each program (Michael Kurilla at 304-293-5103/mpkurilla@hsc.wvu.edu, Dr. Ginger Scott at 304-293-5103/vscott@hsc.wvu.edu, or WVUSOPCE@hsc.wvu.edu) will be charged a \$150 cancellation fee then refunded the remaining registration fee.
 We reserve the right to cancel the entire program.
 In the event of a conference cancellation, each participant will be notified via phone and a full tuition refund will be made.